SUSE/doc-unversioned/trento/migration/systemd-install.md

 REFRESH_TOKEN_ENC_SECRET=some-secret
 ```

-> **Note:** Add `CHARTS_ENABLED=false` in Trento web configuration file if Prometheus is not installed or you don't want to use the charts feature of Trento.
+> **Note:** Add `CHARTS_ENABLED=false` in Trento web configuration file if Prometheus is not installed or you do not want to use Trento's charts functionality.

-Optionally, the [alerting system to receive email notifications](https://github.com/trento-project/web/blob/main/guides/alerting/alerting.md) can be enabled by setting `ENABLE_ALERTING` to `true` and adding these additional entries:
+The [alerting system to receive email notifications](https://github.com/trento-project/web/blob/main/guides/alerting/alerting.md) can be enabled by setting `ENABLE_ALERTING` to `true` and adding the following entries:

 ```
 # /etc/trento/trento-web